Idaho Birth Records Search

 Photocopy - a photocopy is a copy of the original document and is also legal to use as proof of your identity in all situations.

-Idaho can also make amendments to existing birth records to add a parent, change gender or other information.
+The state can also make amendments to existing Idaho public birth records to add a parent, change gender or other information.
 This service takes a few weeks and costs an extra $25.

 Population change from 2010-2016